Yukon’s first mosque opens, CBC immediately greenlights tv series - The Beaverton

 The series, which is filming in Sudbury for tax reasons, will feature Canadian icons like Dan Akyroyd’s sister, William Shatner’s aunt’s dentist and a complete lack of Indigenous representation for some reason.

-CBC has also announced futuristic family drama Green Gables: 3020, and a 10-part docuseries starring the ghost of Mr. Dressup.
-“We thought we were running out of ideas to reuse, but then we realized – if you make a slight change to the setting of a series, you can pretend it’s a different show” a CBC spokesperson confided, while standing in front of a publicity still for the new crime series Murdoch Mysteries But It’s The 1940s.
+CBC has also announced futuristic family drama Green Gables: 3020, and a 10-part docuseries starring the of Mr. Dressup.
+“We thought we were running out of ideas to reuse, but then we realized – if you make a slight change to the setting of a series, you can pretend it’s a different show” a CBC spokesperson confided, while standing in front of a publicity still for the new series Murdoch Mysteries But It’s The 1940s.